which addresses the difficulties of ERP implementation by proposing CSFs and process models of the

 a) providing leadership, and b) providing the necessary resources.

-Communication should be of two kinds:4) Effective project management
+Communication should be of two kinds:

 a) inwards the project team, and